-Remote work is a lucky perk that I’ve been able to enjoy for the past 17 years.
-I’ve worked from home for non-profit organisations, my own company, freelance gigs and, for the past five years, as a writer at Slack.
-As more of my Slack co-workers are transitioning to remote work, I’ve been thinking a lot about what makes or breaks the experience.
-What follows are the biggest lessons I’ve learned about making remote work work, and I think that they’ll be useful to you, too.
+Remote work is a lucky perk I’ve been able to enjoy for the past 17 years.
+I’ve worked from home for nonprofits, my own company, freelance gigs and for the past five years as a writer at Slack.
+As more of my Slack coworkers are transitioning to remote work, I’ve been thinking a lot about what makes or breaks the experience.
+What follows are the biggest lessons I’ve learned to make remote work work and I think they’ll be useful to you too.

 A dedicated space is the best place to work

-What made remote work a stable, feasible option for me over the past two decades was setting aside a dedicated space in my home – one that’s used only for work.
-The ideal situation is a home office with a door, so that you can control interruptions, concentrate on heads-down work and participate in meetings.
-If a home office or a spare bedroom isn’t on the cards, try the quietest out-of-the-way spot in your home and make it your own.
+What made remote work a stable, feasible option for me over the past two decades was setting aside a dedicated space in my home—one that’s used only for work.
+The ideal situation is a home office with a door so you can control interruptions and concentrate on heads-down work and participate in meetings.
+If a home office or a spare bedroom isn’t in the cards, try the quietest out-of-the-way spot in your home and make it your own.

 Video is worth taking seriously

 Being remote means that you’re going to have a lot of video meetings, so again, it’s key to find a space where you can do it quietly and dependably.
 In recent years, Zoom has transformed video meetings for me.
 It’s reliable, smooth and has an app for Slack that lets you spin up a meeting with colleagues on the fly (just type